 With this awards program, U-M Precision Health aspires to generate meaningful, groundbreaking, multidisciplinary research projects that advance the field of precision health through the use and/or enrichment of U-M Precision Health data and tools/methods/techniques.

 U-M Precision Health anticipates funding at least 12 two-year Investigators Awards in 2018 to support the development of precision health science, tools, and datasets.

 Funding available per project may total up to $300,000.
 Cost-sharing by home schools/departments/institutes of investigators is expected (50%).
 The cost-sharing requirement has already been met for applicants with primary appointments in Michigan Medicine, the College of Engineering, or the School of Public Health, which are funding partners in the U-M Precision Health initiative.

-U-M Precision Health anticipates funding at least five awards in 2018 to support early researchers, with the potential for renewal.
+U-M Precision Health anticipates funding eight to 12 awards in 2018 to support early researchers, with the potential for renewal.
 Funding available per awardee will be up to $80,000 for one year.
-Applications will be sought from doctoral students, post-docs, fellows, residents, or trainees from any U-M school performing research in the area of precision health.
+Applications will be sought from doctoral students, postdocs, fellows, residents, or trainees from any U-M school performing research in the area of precision health.
 Applicants should be sponsored and mentored by a U-M Precision Health-affiliated faculty member.